pedroamarall/rest-builder/basic-apps/README.md

 1. Openbox is a minimalist Linux window manager.

-1. We are going to move Chrome using keyboard shorcuts.
+1. Move Chrome using keyboard shorcuts.

 	1. Find your Super key.
 The Super key usually looks like the Windows key.